GeWu-Lab/BalanceBenchmark/README.md

   + "Optimization" : methods that adjust optimization process
 2. Go to balancemm/trainer/
 3. Create a new Python file implementing your method
-4. Implement the corresponding .py file based on /base_trainer.py, you should rewrite trainer.training_step usually.
+4. Implement the 'corresponding_trainer'.py file based on 'base_trainer.py', you should rewrite 'trainer.training_step' usually.
 5. Other implementation by your method's category:
-  + If your method belongs to "Data", go to balancemm/datasets/__init.py and modify properly.
+  + If your method belongs to "Data", go to 'balancemm/datasets/__init.py' and modify properly.
-  + If your method belongs to "Feed-forward", go to balancemm/models/avclassify_model.py, create a new model class and rewrite specific functions.
+  + If your method belongs to "Feed-forward", go to 'balancemm/models/avclassify_model.py', create a new model class and rewrite specific functions.
   + If your method belongs to "Objective", you mostly don't have to do other modification except traienr.
-  + If your method belongs to "Optimization", you may need to modify any combination of the parts mentioned above.
+  + If your method belongs to "Optimization", you may need to modify trainer or any parts mentioned above.
+  + You can also modify any combination of the parts metioned above according to your method.
-6. Add configuration file in balancemm/configs/trainer_config.yaml
+6. Add configuration file in 'balancemm/configs/trainer_config.yaml'
 ## Installation
 ```
 git clone https://github.com/GeWu-Lab/BalanceBenchmark.git